 Swiss Roll cakes pop up all over the place during the holiday season.
-And it’s easy to see why!
+And it's easy to see why!
 They make for beautiful centerpieces with their light and fluffy cake swirls and thick layers of sweet filling.
-And a slice of a Swiss Roll makes for a delicious bite after a big holiday meal.
+And a slice of this Vietnamese Coffee Swiss Roll Cake makes for a delicious bite after a big holiday meal.

 I elevated the traditional Swiss Roll by bringing in the flavors of one of my favorite treats, Vietnamese Coffee.
 The chocolate cake gets a hefty boost of espresso flavor and the filling is bursting with sweetened condensed milk flavor, making this dessert basically into Vietnamese Coffee in cake form.
 And I'm not angry about the end result one itty bitty tiny bit!

 Please note: Eagle Brand® Sweetened Condensed Milk has sponsored this content.
 All opinions are my own.

 A little background on my love for all things Vietnamese Coffee.
 My husband is Vietnamese.
 We know each other from high school, we started dating 20 years ago and we just recently celebrated our 14th wedding anniversary.
 So, all this to say that I am deeply entrenched in the foods and flavors of Vietnamese cooking.
 And I love everything about Vietnamese cuisine!
 But, it wasn't always that way.
 In fact, I'm sure my husband is chuckling to himself as he's reading this.